Daughter lived with mother's dead body in living room for over a year, police say

 Police officers in the San Francisco Bay Area discovered the body of a woman in the living room of a home she shared with her daughter, who told police her mother died of natural causes more than a year ago, authorities said.

-Neighbors of the women called police after seeing between 20 and 30 packages stacked on the home's porch and getting no response when no one responded to knock on the door, the Petaluma Police Department said in a statement.
+Neighbors of the women called police after seeing between 20 and 30 packages stacked on the home's porch and getting no response when they knocked on the door, the Petaluma Police Department said in a statement.

 "Given their observations coupled with the information obtained by the reporting party, officers were concerned for the welfare of the resident and made the decision to make entry into the home," police said.